bojanpopic/developer.joomlatools.com/framework/plugins.md

 ## What is possible?

-A better question would be "What's not possible?".
-There are many opportunities in the handling of a request through the Framework for the supplementing of an extension's functionality.

-To get a feel for the potential, here is an example signature of a plugin one might create if they wanted to take advantage of all the opportunities exposed in an extension called `Acme` for one entity called `Bar`.
+A better question would be "What's not possible?". <!--There are many opportunities in the handling of a request through the Framework for the supplementing of an extension's functionality.-->To get a feel for the potential, here is an example signature of a plugin that takes advantage of all the opportunities exposed in an extension called `Acme` for one entity called `Bar`.
 ```php
 <?php
 class PlgKoowaAcme extends PlgKoowaAbstract